jina-ai/jina/README.md

 - [Environment variables used in Jina](https://jina-ai.github.io/docs/chapters/envs.html)
 - ... [and more](https://jina-ai.github.io/docs/index.html)

-Are you are Doc-star?
+Are you a Doc-star?
 Then join us!
 We welcome all kinds of improvements on the documentation.

 Documentation of the older version [is archived in here](https://github.com/jina-ai/docs/releases).